amexabee/Final-Capstone-FrontEnd/README.md

 # Book A Swimming Class Frontend

 > This is a React front-end Swimming class booking web-application.
-This applications is responsive and users can load, create, and delete doctors and reservations We use React for the front-end.
+This applications is responsive and users can load, create, and delete classes and reservations.
+We use React for the front-end.
 In order to access the application users need to sign up or login.

 ## Link to the backend
 [Book A Swimming Class Backend](https://github.com/users/amexabee/final-capstone)